 Our Senior Team

 Claire joined Bus Users UK as Chief Executive in 2012.
 A champion of social inclusion, Claire has worked extensively with marginalised groups to improve access to lifeâ€™s opportunities.
 Under her leadership, Bus Users has become a registered charity and a leading voice for accessible transport, as well as a founding member of the Sustainable Transport Alliance and the only approved Alternative Dispute Resolution Body for bus and coach passengers.
-In 2021 Claire was appointed Disability and Access Ambassador for the bus and coach industry.
+In 2021 Claire was appointed Disability and Access Ambassador for the bus and coach industry by the Cabinet Office.

 Dawn has extensive experience of the public and NGO sectors, particularly around community and stakeholder engagement, and is a passionate advocate of accessible, sustainable transport.
 Having joined Bus Users UK as Director for England in 2015, Dawn works closely with research bodies and universities to build social inclusion through transport.
 Her work brings together central and local government, operators, passenger groups and local communities to improve bus and coach services and ensure transport is accessible to everyone.

 Barclay became Bus Users UK Director for Wales in 2018 having joined as Deputy Officer in 2004.
 Barclay has a background in the banking and cooperative sectors where diversity and engagement with communities was a key focus.
 A passionate advocate of passenger rights, Barclay works closely with Welsh Government and operators to ensure the needs of passengers and communities are properly considered when developing services.
 Barclay was awarded an OBE in 2022 for services to Public Transport.